 Fabric: 66% TENCEL™ Lyocell, 28% Organic Cotton, 6% Spandex.

-There are so many things I love about this bra.
+There are so many things I love about this natural fiber sports bra.
 First, it’s reversible, so you get two in one (blue + black!).
 It’s also very affordable and super soft.

 It fits really well—not too tight and not too loose which was surprising since this bra is technically made for teens.
 I’m far from being a teen but it looked really good so we decided to give it a go!
 Just make sure to check the size chart.